Teaching

 Presenting at the SUNY Empire Student Academic Conference 2022 (Photo credit: Anita Brown)

 At SUNY Empire State University, I teach courses in Digital Storytelling, History & Theory of New Media, Information Design, and Ethics of Digital Art & Design.
-I also teach independent studies in Empowering Yourself in a Post-Truth World, Intercultural Perspectives on Information Literacy and Metaliteracy, Professional Digital Portfolio, and Advanced Digital Art & Design Project.
+In the School for Graduate Studies, I have taught courses in Metaliteracy, Digital Storytelling for Teaching and Learning, Advanced Digital Storytelling, and Social and Community Informatics.

 At the University at Albany, I developed and taught undergraduate courses in Information Science, including The Information Environment and Web Development, as well as graduate courses in Digital Imaging and the Web and The Information Environment.